ACCS Call for Submissions at The NCA, Philadelphia, PA, November 10-13, 2016

-The Association for Chinese Communication Studies (ACCS) invites submissions of individual papers, paper sessions, and panel discussions that investigate topics pertaining to Chinese culture and communication studies for the NCA 100th Annual Convention in Chicago, IL.
-The ACCS particularly welcomes the submissions that portray, research, or enhance the convention theme ¡°The Presence of Our Past(s): NCA at 100th¡± from Chinese communication issues or perspectives.
-All submissions must be made electronically via the NCA Submission Central.
+1. All submissions must be made electronically via the NCA Convention Central.
 Emailed or mailed submissions will not be accepted.
-For completing a submission, please refer to the step-by-step ¡°How to Submit¡± Instructions provided in the Convention Resource Library (http://www.natcom.org/conventionresources).
+For instructions on completing a submission, please refer to the step-by-step “How to Submit” Instructions provided in the Convention Resource Library (http://www.natcom.org/conventionresources).
 All submitters are encouraged to review the Professional Standards for Convention Participants prior to submission.
-The submission deadline is Wednesday, March 26, 2014 at 11:59pm Pacific Time.

 INDIVIDUAL PAPERS REQUIREMENTS